Tintin (character): Description

 The image of Tintin—a round-faced young man running with a white fox terrier by his side—is easily one of the most recognisable visual icons of the twentieth century.
-Hergé created Tintin as a young, White, blonde Belgian who is a native of Brussels.
+Hergé created Tintin as a young, blonde Belgian who is a native of Brussels, visualizing Hergé's values of conservative values and traditional norms.
 Assouline deemed Tintin to be middle-class, which he considers one of the few traits that the character had in common with Hergé.
 In his first appearance, Tintin is dressed in a long travelling coat and hat, a few pages later adopting his plus fours, check suit, black socks, and Eton collar.
 At first, the famous quiff is plastered to Tintin's forehead, but during a particularly vigorous car chase in what became page 8 of the printed volume, his quiff is out and remains so.
 By the time he arrives in Chicago for his third adventure, both Hergé and his readers feel they know Tintin well, and he was to change little in either appearance or dress.
 Hergé was once asked by interviewer Numa Sadoul how the character Tintin developed; he replied, "He practically did not evolve.
 Graphically, he remained an outline.
 Look at his features: his face is a sketch, a formula."
 This view was echoed by Assouline: "Tintin was as uncomplicated as the story line".

-Hergé never explained why he chose Tintin as the character's name.
+Hergé never explained why he chose Tintin as the character's name, stating that it has no inherent meaning.
 He had previously made use of alliteration with the name of his previous character, Totor.
 Michael Farr believes that "Tintin" is probably the character's surname because other characters, such as his landlady, occasionally refer to him as Mr. Tintin (as printed on his doorbell).
 Assouline asserted that it cannot be his surname because he lacks a family, believing that Hergé had adopted it because "it sounded heroic, clear, and cheerful" as well as being easy to remember.

 Tintin's age is never specified.
 Throughout the Adventures, published over 50 years, he remained youthful.
 "Tintin was born at fifteen", says Assouline.
 Hergé commented, "For me, Tintin hasn't aged.
 What age do I give him?
 I don't know ...
 17?
 In my judgement, he was 14 or 15 when I created him, Boy Scout, and he has practically not moved on.
 Suppose he put on 3 or 4 years in 40 years ...
 Good, work out an average, 15 and 4 equals 19."